<img height="1" width="1" src="https://www.facebook.com/tr?id=1124406241028611&amp;ev=PageView &amp;noscript=1">

 How to Prevent Short-Term Memory Loss & Dementia

-Reading is one of the easiest activities a person can do to stimulate their mind.
-Unfortunately, many people choose to hunker down in front of the television after a day of work instead of with a good book.
+Reading is one of the simplest and most effective ways to stimulate your mind.
+Still, many people reach for the remote after a long day instead of settling down with a book.

 Reading Not Just for Kids